Climate change and disaster impacts

 Australia integrates climate and disaster resilience through its bilateral development assistance to Vanuatu across all areas of programming, including in the infrastructure, community, disaster risk reduction, education, skills and health sectors.

-• Roads for Development Program ($41 million, 2018-2024) is helping build climate change and disaster resilience by ensuring that rural roads linking communities to vital health and education facilities and markets, are designed and maintained to withstand increasingly extreme weather.
+- Vanuatu Australia Infrastructure for Development (VAI4D) ($45 million, 2024-2029) is helping build climate change and disaster resilience by ensuring that rural roads linking communities to vital health and education facilities and markets, are designed and maintained to withstand increasingly extreme weather.

 Australia's regional and global support